John 1:14: Analysis

-"The Word was made flesh," was a pivotal verse for the Council of Chalcedon where it was hotly debated if Christ had one or two natures or wills, the one being divine and the other human.
+"The Word was made flesh" was a pivotal verse for the Council of Chalcedon where it was hotly debated whether Christ had one or two natures or wills, the one being divine and the other human.
 Lapide explains it as, "not in the way in which water became wine when it was changed into wine, nor as food becomes our flesh, when it is changed into it, nor yet again as gold becomes a statue, by the addition to the material of gold of the accidental form of a statue, but after a similar manner to that in which soul and flesh being united become one man."
 Athanasius therefore states in his Creed: "One, not by confusion of substance, but by unity of Person.
 For as the reasonable soul and flesh is one man, so God and man is one Christ."
 The New Annotated Oxford Bible notes in this verse that 'Jesus was fully human (the Word became flesh) and fully involved in human society (and lived among us)'.

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: